deev1207/sql-basics/README.md

 #### Q. What is the difference between DELETE TABLE and TRUNCATE TABLE commands?

-DELETE TABLE and TRUNCATE TABLE are both SQL commands used to remove data from a table, but there are differences between them:
+Both DELETE and TRUNCATE are SQL commands used in a database to remove data from a table, but they operate in slightly different ways and have distinct use cases.
+Here are the key differences between DELETE and TRUNCATE:

+Operation:

-.DELETE TABLE is a DML (Data Manipulation Language) command that removes all rows from a table based on a condition, or removes all rows if no condition is specified.
-DELETE TABLE is slower than TRUNCATE TABLE because it maintains a transaction log, which can be rolled back in case of errors.
-DELETE TABLE is useful when you want to remove specific rows from a table.
+DELETE is a Data Manipulation Language (DML) command that removes rows from a table based on a specified condition.

-.TRUNCATE TABLE is a DDL (Data Definition Language) command that removes all rows from a table without logging the individual row deletions.
-TRUNCATE TABLE is faster than DELETE TABLE because it does not log every row deletion.
-TRUNCATE TABLE is useful when you want to remove all rows from a table, but preserve the table structure.
+TRUNCATE is a Data Definition Language (DDL) command that removes all rows from a table without considering any condition.
+It essentially resets the table to an empty state.

-In summary, DELETE TABLE is used to remove specific rows from a table and maintains a transaction log, while TRUNCATE TABLE is used to remove all rows from a table and does not maintain a transaction log.
+Conditions:

+DELETE allows you to specify a condition using a WHERE clause to determine which rows should be deleted.
+You can delete specific rows based on certain criteria.
+TRUNCATE does not use a WHERE clause.
+It removes all rows from the table, leaving the table structure intact.
+Transaction and Rollback:

+DELETE is a logged operation, meaning that each deleted row is logged in the transaction log.
+This allows for the possibility of rolling back the transaction to undo the deletions.
+TRUNCATE is typically faster than DELETE because it is a minimally logged operation.
+However, this also means that it cannot be rolled back.
+Once you execute TRUNCATE, the data is gone, and you cannot undo the operation.
 #### Q. What is the difference between TRUNCATE and DROP statements?

 TRUNCATE and DROP are both SQL statements used to remove data from a table, but they have different functionalities.